k-gyuhak/CLOM/README.md

 # CLOM

-This is the official repository of Continual Learning Based on OOD Detection and Task Masking ([CLOM](https://arxiv.org/abs/2203.09450)).
+This is the official repository of Continual Learning Based on OOD Detection and Task Masking ([CLOM](https://arxiv.org/abs/2203.09450)) (CVPRW 2022)

+# Note
+Check out our new paper ([link](url)) published at NeurIPS 2022.
+It provides a theoretical analysis/justification/generalization of the proposed method CLOM and all other CIL methods.

 # Environments